olof/olof.github.io/_posts/2019-10-22-dns-over-https-over-tor.md

 ---
 layout: post
-title: "DoH over Tor: Part 1: Background"
+title: "DoH over Tor for anonymous, confidential DNS resolution"
-categories: dns, privacy, tor
+categories: dns, privacy, tor, perl
 ---
 This article series describes considerations for using DNS-over-HTTPS (DoH, [RFC 8484][rfc/8484]) for confidentiality of